 WARNING: Failure to follow these instructions or to properly install and maintain this equipment could result in an explosion and/or fire causing property damage and personal injury or death.
 Marshall Excelsior Company equipment must be installed, operated and maintained in accordance with all federal, state and local codes and Marshall Excelsior Company instructions.
-The installation in most states must also comply with NFPA standards 58 and 59.
-Only personnel trained in the proper procedures, codes, standards and regulations of the LP-Gas industry should install, maintain and service this equipment.
+The installation in most states must also comply with NFPA standards 58 and 59, and ANSI K61.1.
+Only personnel trained in the proper procedures, codes, standards and regulations of the LP-Gas and NH3 industries should install, maintain and service this equipment.